tomchor/pymicra/README.md

 # Pymicra - A Python tool for Micrometeorological Analyses

 This package was designed to make it easier to work with micrometeorological data.
-Pymicra is currently fully written in python and it's aimed towards aggregating all of the commonly needed functionality work with micrometeorological data into one productivity-enhancing tool.
+Pymicra is currently fully written in python and it's aimed towards aggregating all of functionality that is commonly needed to work with micrometeorological data into one productivity-enhancing tool.

-The package is extensively (almost entirely) based on Pandas, which itself is based on Numpy.
+The package is extensively (almost entirely) based on Pandas, mostly the `pandas.DataFrame` class.
+For control of units, we use Pint and for some numerical functions not contained in Pandas, Numpy or Scipy are generally used.

 ## Required Packages
 Most required packages already come with python.
 However, packages that generally have to be manually installed beforehand are:

 * Pandas
 * Pint
+* Numpy
+* Scipy
 * setuptools (for installation only)

 ## License